firebase/geofire-objc/README.md

 ```

 Note that locations might change while loading the data and key moved and key
-exited events might therefor still occur before the ready event was fired.
+exited events might therefore still occur before the ready event was fired.
 If
 the query criteria is updated, the new data is loaded from the server and the
 ready event is fired again once all events for the updated query have been
 fired.
 This includes key exited events for keys that no longer match the query.